Adjustable Rate Mortgage (ARM)

 Property owner has complete ownership of the property and has the right to occupy it forever.

 A mortgage with an interest rate that is fixed over the term of the loan.

 Freddie Mac (Federal Home Loan Mortgage Corporation)

-A government sponsored agency within the Department of Housing and Urban Development (HUD) which insures residential mortgage loans made by private lenders and sets standards for mortgage loan underwriting.
+A public government sponsored enterprise which insures residential mortgage loans made by private lenders and sets standards for mortgage loan underwriting.

 Insurance coverage that protects your home against fire and other catastrophes and hazards, and compensates for the resulting physical damages.

 A mortgage loan program sponsored by the state, with preferred pricing and fee discounts geared for Hawaii residents buying a primary residence for the first time.